ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/compas_trial_wasting_treatment/index.rst

 - Recent on ongoing humanitarian crisis

 Currently, we will be using the first two of these (WAZ and/or age) for targeting MAM treatment.
 This accounts for 57% of all MAM cases.
+In the future, we plan to also include the third criterion around MUAC but have not completed this currently.

 In modeling, the targeted MAM intervention will be given to children who: